IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 representing the dropped file or files onto the canvas of the active document.

-**(E)xamine File:** Opens each of the dropped files in a special Grasshopper file browser so you can examine every detail of the binary contents of each file, including what version of Grasshopper it came from.
-This is useful tool intended primarily for trouble-shooting.
+**(E)xamine File:** Opens each of the dropped files in a special Grasshopper file browser so you can examine the information otherwise trapped in the binary code contents of each file, such as who authored it and the date and active version of Grasshopper used when it was saved.
+This tool is intended primarily for trouble-shooting by developers.

 Grasshopper also has an *Autosave* feature which will be triggered periodically based on specific user actions.
 A list of *Autosave* triggers can be found